Beloved (Giveon album): Critical reception

 Beloved received positive reviews from music critics.
-AllMusics Andy Kellman wrote that the album "is filled with many other dramatic, tear-stained expressions of regret, frustration, and heartache" and that although it isn't "an out-and-out throwback, it draws substantially from the '70s", comparing the record to Philadelphia soul music, the music released by Hi Records, and "less so from maestros such as Barry White and Isaac Hayes".
+AllMusic's Andy Kellman wrote that the album "is filled with many other dramatic, tear-stained expressions of regret, frustration, and heartache" and that although it isn't "an out-and-out throwback, it draws substantially from the '70s", comparing the record to Philadelphia soul music, the music released by Hi Records, and "less so from maestros such as Barry White and Isaac Hayes".
 He concluded that "Giveon might view his six-year relationship as misspent, but there's no second-guessing the time he devoted to converting it into art".
 Writing for Rolling Stone, Mankaprr Conteh wrote that Beloved is "almost barren of the hip-hop flourishes that peppered his earlier work" and that Giveon "instead leans all the way into the orchestral R&B of another time, lush with searing strings and the crash of real hi-hats".
 Similarly to Kellman, Conteh wrote that "Beloved feels indebted to Al Green, Philly soul, The Jackson 5, and Blaxploitation soundtracks".
 Conteh continued that "Giveon offers a stunning, panoramic view of romantic relationships in their toughest places" and that the album particularly shines when Giveon "embraces how complicated heartache can be".
+Jem Aswad of Variety stated that Beloved accomplished the rare feat of accurately recreating the sound of a certain period or genre and bringing it to the present.
+Rated R&Bs Keithan Samuels wrote that the album "is an ode to classic soul from the ’70s, with its lush instrumentation — cinematic strings, regal horns, stirring bass and warm drums — paired with emotive storytelling."

+Rolling Stone ranked number 57 on their Best Albums of 2025 list, while a critic from Variety ranked it number 9.
+Rated R&B placed the album at number five for their 25 Best R&B Albums of 2025 list.